0xDBFB7/scientific_standards/README.md

 >
 > It occurs to me that perhaps a set of standardized test cells and procedures would be helpful; along with a requirement that any papers on the topic either use such a cell, or, if their study requires some exceptional treatment, to follow some established step-by-step procedure to add a new cell to the standard."

-This is echoed by Dev and Hofmann, *Clinical Applications of Electroporation* (in *Electrical Manipulation of Cells*, Davey and Lynch 1996):

-> There are as many biosystems in use as there are experiments being done, it seems.
->
-> This is reasonable since each research laboratory has people that are expert in certain measurement techniques and certain biological systems.
->
-> The problem is that given the wide diversity of laboratories working on defining a mechanism of interaction, it is nearly impossible to repeat and hence verify the research results of any one laboratory.
->
-> Protocols are often exchanged between laboratories and "identical" experiments are performed, with the result being different experimental data.
-Careful investigation usually reveals that some minor variations existed in the execution of the protocol.
-Unfortunately, it is not possible to tell at this point just what defines a "minor variation."
-It seems clear that a single biological system should be selected, and experiments designed to answer single questions should be designated.
-If an experimental protocol were then written and executed exactly by three to five separate laboratories, some of the answers to the questions posed here might emerge.
->
-> It appears that it is time for researchers to step back from doing more experiments and to work together to select the biosystem, the experiment, and the protocol that has a reasonable chance to produce results that can lead to a mechanism of interaction[...].

 It is tempting to dismiss cases where existing best practices were not followed as "bad science"; and certainly some cases are beyond redemption.

 However, systems engineering frowns on the idea of considering failures as exceptions: human factors dictate that scientists of good conscience can make silly mistakes; perhaps it could be said that our infrastructure does not make it particularly easy to produce correct results.
 Best practices are often scattered throughout decades or centuries of literature, much of which is inaccessible.